Load Time Optimization

 In these industries, it is crucial that websites load quickly and reliably to increase user satisfaction, improve conversion rates and boost customer confidence.
 Optimizing loading times is therefore an important priority for companies in these sectors.

 A consultation on load time optimization always begins with an initial, non-binding initial discussion.
-This allows, for example, the project goals, the timeline for improving speed and the roles in the project to be clarified.
+This allows, for example, the project objectives, scope, timeline for improving speed, project budget and roles in the project to be clarified.

-The next step is a comprehensive audit for each page template/page type in order to identify all potential for speeding up the pages.
-The findings from the audit are then usually presented to the technical manager and the development team.
+The next step is a comprehensive audit using various tools to optimize loading times for each page template/page type in order to identify all potential for speeding up the pages.
+The findings from the audit are then usually presented to the technical manager or the marketing team and the responsible developers.
 Through the joint exchange, initial questions about the feasibility of the measures can be clarified straight away.

 Some potential improvements require detailed specification.
 This is usually either incorporated into an (SEO) concept or the specification is made directly within tickets for agile implementation by the web developers.